masak/workshop/dry.md

 We've all been there.
 We copy-paste a bit of code and modify the copy a little.
 Because what's the worst thing that can happen?
 Hehe.

-Two months later, or five minutes later, or somewhere in between disaster strikes.
+Two months later, or five minutes later, or somewhere in between, disaster strikes.
 The disaster can be traced straight back to the copy-pasting.
 We realize that we should have abstracted things, not duplicated them.